The Art of Discovery

 O’Leary and Rich’s passion for “What’s the Story?”—and their delight in what students accomplish when they’re “treated like the leaders they are capable of becoming”—comes through in their conversation.
 A Zoom call with the two—even one that takes place in the early morning hours, just after sunrise so that O’Leary’s spouse can watch their young children before she leaves for work—is a riveting affair.

-Rich and O’Leary delight in talking about the program’s model, which involves students from different schools working remotely most of the time, may have insights for classroom teachers who, due to the pandemic, are facing the possibility of at least some degree of distance learning for the upcoming school year.
+Rich and O’Leary delight in talking about the program’s model, which involves students from different schools working remotely most of the time.
+They believe it may provide insights for classroom teachers who, due to the pandemic, are facing the possibility of at least some degree of distance learning for the upcoming school year.

 “Perhaps people are more ripe for adopting this program right now, since they’ve been pushed into the deep end of the pool of doing remote learning,” Rich says.
 “What we’re really interested in is teaching people how to do this blended learning thing well.
 We know quite a bit about how to shift the curriculum so it really works within this realm.”